Resources

 A special report (July 10, 2001) on the real cost of prisons.

-This resource includes commentary on a number of prison issues, including state by state charts
+This resource includes commentary on a number of prison issues, including state by state charts and statistics.
+(However, it has not been updated since 2001.)

 - National Institute of Corrections